kimberashman/sorting-algorithms/README.md

-# Sorting visualizer
+# Sorting algorithms visualizer

 This app provides a visualization of common sorting algorithms.
 Try it [here](www.kimberashman.com/projects/sorting-visualizer/)!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).